hiringManager/terminalLines/README.md

-# terminalLines
+# Terminal Lines

 Lined Terminal Background Images

 ayo fam, so these are some images I generated for terminal lines.
 They work with Windows Terminal, and probably others.
 You should be using pixmaps, but my experience with them is bad - But pngs work well enough.
+This most-likely does not work with alternative fonts.

+This is using 12pt Jetbrains Mono Semi-Bold.

+If anyone has information about how to deal with sizing in-between monospaced fonts, I'd appreciate it.
+As it stands currently, the only method I can see is doing these manually.

 In Windows Terminal - Open Settings > Appearance